-This course traces the historical development of such mass media as radio, television, newspapers, recordings and film, and examines the functions and limitations of each medium.
-Special attention is given both to the role of mass communication in reflecting and projecting society, and to the form and functions of mass media systems of the future.CUNY Pathways: Flexible Core-Individual & Society
+This course critically examines the history of such mass media as radio, television, newspapers, recordings and film from development to the digital age, and examines the relationship between the individual and media.
+Students will demonstrate an understanding of media literacy, analyzingand interpreting the forms and functions of media messages.
+Special attention is given to the role of mass media in modern society, and to media systems of the future.
+CUNY Pathways: Flexible Core-Individual & Society

-HUC127 - Sports Communication
+HUC 127 - Sports Communication

-Sports Communication
+Course Title Sports Communication

-This course offers a survey of the basics of sports media and reporting from a broadcaster's perspective.
-Students will do a theoretical overview of the fundamentals of broadcast media.
+This course offers a survey of the basics of sports media and reportingfrom a broadcaster's perspective.
+Students will do a theoretical overviewof the fundamentals of broadcast media.
 Students will get hands-onexperience in production with podcasts.
-Topics to be covered include fundamentals of interviewing, writing, play by play, and anchoring, as wellas the role of women and minorities in sports media.
-CUNY Pathways: Flexible Core-Creative Expression
+Topics to be covered includefundamentals of interviewing, writing, play by play, and anchoring, as wellas the role of women and minorities in sports media.CUNY Pathways: Flexible Core-Creative Expression

-HUC130 - Introduction to Media Literacy
+HUC 130 - Introduction to Media Literacy

-Introduction to Media Literacy
+Course Title Introduction to Media Literacy